erikmoberg/studysync-ai/README.md

 # studysync-ai
-Creates a summary, quiz, and flash cards from a text using LLM
+Creates a summary, quiz, and flash cards from a text using an LLM (such as Mistral) running locally on the machine.

 # Getting started